coostdocs/codoc/content/en/co/json.md

 bool as_bool() const;
 ```

 - Get value of bool type.
-Return false if the Json calling this method is not bool type.
+- For int or double types, returns false if the value is 0, otherwise returns true.
+- For string type, returns true if the value is `"true"` or `"1"`, otherwise returns false.
+- For other non-bool types, return false.